 Active Military Members/Blue Star Families** FREE

 Adult/Bus Groups Over 15 People – $5.00 per person

 School Groups/Day Care Groups – $3.00 per child/adult

 **Blue Star Family: Those currently serving in the United States Military as well as members of the Reserves, National Guard, U.S. Public Health Commissioned Corps, NOAA Commissioned Corps, and up to five family members.
 For more information on Blue Star, visit https://www.arts.gov/national-initiatives/blue-star-museums

 What can I do when I visit End-O-Line Park?

-When you arrive, we ask that you stop at the Visitors’ Center first to check-in with park staff so they can show you were to go and what is open.
-The visitor center also contains our gift shop containing over 300 items for sale including books, custom t-shirts, candy, drinks, Schwan’s ice cream, home décor, and railroad themed toys.
+When you arrive, we ask that you first stop at the Visitors’ Center to check-in with park staff so they can show you where to go and what is open.
+The Visitors’ Center also contains our gift shop containing over 300 different sale items including books, custom t-shirts, candy, cold drinks, Schwan’s ice cream, home décor, and railroad themed toys.

 – 1940s Grand Trunk Western Caboose